Skip to content

 comparator

-Register a comparator method by using this as a decorator to decide when to push a change event.
+Register a comparator method using this decorator to decide when to push a change event.

 """

-Register a comparator method by using this as a decorator to decide when to push
+Register a comparator method using this decorator to decide when to push

 a change event.